rear/rear-user-guide/docs/issues/index.md

 - [\#2784 PR](2022-04-04.2784.pr.closed.md) `closed`: Merge 2768, build in packit
 - [\#2785 Issue](2022-04-07.2785.issue.closed.md) `closed`: No error is printed if UUID are not updated during recover (no sed output
 - [\#2786 PR](2022-04-07.2786.pr.closed.md) `closed`: Print error if UUID not updated
+- [\#2787 Issue](2022-04-07.2787.issue.closed.md) `closed`: Rescue ISO is dependant of files on the backup, for example /etc/fstab.
+The cron.d job will break the coherency
 - [\#2787 Issue](2022-04-07.2787.issue.open.md) `open`: Rescue ISO is dependant of files on the backup, for example /etc/fstab.
 The cron.d job will break the coherency
 - [\#2788 PR](2022-04-11.2788.pr.closed.md) `closed`: Detect by UUIDs if restored config files do not match what was recreated
 - [\#2789 PR](2022-04-13.2789.pr.closed.md) `closed`: Show the users the starting point of the execution of the PRE/POS\_RECOVERY\_SCRIPTs